 How about topics that don’t have to do with either?
 It’s refreshing to discuss contributions from Black people that don’t have to do with overcoming something.

-Another thing I always talk about is the concept of White guilt.
-I’ve had several White students feel bad about this history.
-They feel like they are in some way responsible (they have told me this).
+Another thing I always talk about is the concept of white guilt.
+I’ve had several white students feel bad about this history.
+They feel like they are in some way responsible.
 I don’t ever want them to feel put on the spot or blamed for past injustices.

 As the teacher, you’ve got to let them know they are in a safe space.
+Make it clear that you are talking about people in history.
+Yes, these people did bad things, but that doesn’t mean your students have done bad things.
 Teach them how they can be allies.
 Above all, it is crucial to have this conversation BEFORE talking about these topics.

 Tip #4: Discuss Contemporary Issues

-This is so obvious right now, it’s not even funny.
-Yet, this is one of the most challenging tasks we have as teachers.
+This is one of the most challenging tasks we have as teachers.
 We have so much to cover during the school year.
 But, discussing current issues could be the most important and impactful thing we can do.
 Now more than ever.
 So, I try to carve out time to discuss current issues whenever I can.

 Some of my favorites are gentrification, police brutality, and mass incarceration.
 If the kids are into it, I’m teaching it.
 No, we don’t have all the time in the world to teach everything we want.